 a.
 Organization name and address where donated. b.
 Description of items donated (eg. clothing, household furnishings, etc.). c.
 Estimated value of items on date donated. d.
 Original cost of items donated (if known).

 a.
 Total miles placed on the vehicle from January 1st through December 31st (total annual miles). b.
 Business portion of those annual miles. c.
 Commuting portion of those annual miles.
+NOTE: As of 1/1/2018 employee mileage is no longer deductible as it has been in prior years on Schedule A. Business mileage is still deductible for self-employed individuals.

 a.
 Cost basis statement - this is the information which reports your cost in the security(s) sold during the year.
 Quite often this infomation is sent to you in January and often is called a "Cost Basis Statement."
 If this form is sent to you by your broker it should be brought in.
 If you do not receive this statement you may want to contact your broker and see if one is available. b.
 No cost basis statement available - if a cost basis statement is not available due to stock transfers between brokerages or the securities were not purchased through a broker, you need to go back to the original documents which gives the purchase information (date and cost). c.
 For mutual funds sold - If a cost basis statement is not available, you should bring in the annual statements which show the investment activity for the year.
 If the mutual funds sold had been originally acquired in a prior year then all the annual statements should be brought in in order to calculate the cost basis.